Chattahoochee Technical College: Mountain View Campus

 The Mountain View Campus is in northeast Cobb County (34.0343°N 84.4677°W); it is one of the college's three original campuses.
-The campus was donated to Cobb County by the family of the late Frank Gordy, proprietor of The Varsity restaurant in Atlanta.
+The campus was donated to Cobb County by the family of Frank Gordy, proprietor of The Varsity restaurant in Atlanta.
 Specified for educational use, the county supplied the land and most of the construction money for the building, which was dedicated to the county commission in 2000 and opened for class that October, and was transferred to the state in 2009 after having been leased for a dollar a year.
 It shares a parking lot with the adjacent Mountain View Aquatics Center, an indoor public swimming pool run by the county.
 The school's address is on Frank Gordy Parkway, a loop which allows access to these developments, but whose street name signs all indicate only Gordy Parkway.
 The Mountain View Campus is home to the college's Design and Media Production Technology program, and the Film and Video Production Technology program.